Upgrade and Redeploy the Commander VM Access Proxy

 - Deploy the new version of the VM Access Proxy alongside your old version.
-For details, see Deploying VM Access Proxies.
+For details, see Deploy VM Access Proxies.

-Tip: Use the same IP address and DNS/FQDN name for the version 3.x VM Access Proxy server.
+Tip: Use the same IP address and DNS/FQDN name for the version 3.3 or lower VM Access Proxy server.

 - Apply the SSL and customized configurations that you applied to the old server to the new server.

 Note: On 3.3 and lower VM Access Proxies, the configuration folder is